What is Cumulative Distribution Function (CDF) and How Is It Used?

 FAQs on Cumulative Distribution Function (CDF) in Statistics: Meaning, Formula & Uses

-The cumulative distribution function (CDF), denoted as F(x), gives the probability that a random variable X will take a value less than or equal to a specific value x.
-In simpler terms, it shows the accumulated probability up to a given point.
-It's a crucial tool in probability, statistics, and data analysis.
+A Cumulative Distribution Function, denoted as F(x), is a fundamental concept in probability and statistics.
+It gives the probability that a random variable X will take a value less than or equal to a specific value x.
+In simple terms, it represents the accumulated or total probability up to that point.

 2. What is the formula for the CDF of a discrete random variable?